tseporamaisa/redash_poc/README.md

 ### Connect data source
 The deploymennt includes a sample database for testing, however you will have to manually connect to it.
-In the Dashboards home screen click on "Connect a Dats Source" and under type select PostgreSQL.
+In the Dashboards home screen click on "Connect a Data Source".
+Under type, select PostgreSQL as your source.
 Configure the connection with the following settings:

 - Name: sample db
 - Host: postgres